 Next: Extension Sample Revout, Previous: Extension Sample Ord, Up: Extension Samples [Contents][Index]

-extension adds an input parser for directories.
+The readdir extension adds an input parser for directories.

 The usage is as follows: